davekinkead/thesis/paper.coffee.md

 #### Entities

-An `Agent` represents a political actor - a citizen.
+An `Agent` represents a political actor-a citizen.
 Agents in this model are a simple folk who can hold a single discrete belief, which is represented formally as:

     class Agent
       constructor: (@belief) ->